dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 ### Key/value backup

-This option is available to all APIs and uses `BackupAgent` and `BackupAgentHelper`.
+The key/value backup option is available to all APIs and uses `BackupAgentHelper` and `BackupAgent`.

-#### Using BackupAgentHelper
+#### BackupAgentHelper

-`BackupAgentHelper` is much simpler to implement than `BackupAgent` both in terms of native Android functionality and MAM integration. `BackupAgentHelper` lets the developer register entire files and shared preferences to either a `FileBackupHelper` or `SharedPreferencesBackupHelper`, respectively, which are then added to the `BackupAgentHelper` upon creation.
+`BackupAgentHelper` is much simpler to implement than `BackupAgent`, in terms of both native Android functionality and MAM integration. `BackupAgentHelper` lets the developer register entire files and shared preferences to either `FileBackupHelper` or `SharedPreferencesBackupHelper`, respectively.
+These are then added to `BackupAgentHelper` upon creation.

-#### Using BackupAgent
+#### BackupAgent

 `BackupAgent` lets you be much more explicit about what data is backed up.
-However, this options will mean that you will not be able to take advantage of the Android backup framework.
-Because you are fairly responsible for the implementation, there are more steps required to ensure appropriate data protection from MAM.
-Since most of the work is pushed onto you, the developer, MAM integration is slightly more involved.
+But this option will mean that you can't take advantage of the Android backup framework.
+Because you are responsible for the implementation, more steps are required to ensure appropriate data protection from MAM.
+Because most of the work is pushed onto you, the developer, MAM integration is slightly more involved.

 ##### App does not have a backup agent